 The NISD's I.D.C.
 Program Administrator will review all applications to determine if all requirements have been satisfied for the applicant to proceed with testing.
 If the application is not accepted, he/she will receive notification stating the reason and what steps should be taken to complete processing.
 When a candidate's application is accepted, he/she will receive written notification and a sample test.
 Test sites are located at various major cities throughout the United States and Canada.
 Please note that some overnight travel might be required.
 For candidates located outside the continental United States and Canada, other arrangements will be made.
 Applicants who are ready to take the test may contact their local public library to see if they proctor tests; many do.
 While the test usually takes 4 (four) to 6 (six) hours to complete, please make sure that a full 8 (eight-hour) day can be allocated.
 Then contact the IDC Program Administrator with the pertinent information.
 Arrangements will be confirmed and finalized through the NISD.

-To assist candidates in preparing for the certification test, the NISD has prepared a study guide for the Bridge discipline.
-The AISC 14th Edition Steel Construction Manual click here, and the AISC 3rd Edition Detailing for Steel Construction Manual click here, Hot-Dip Galvanizing (NISD Publication - click here, Paint and Fireproofing NISD Publication - click here, 2nd Edition Detailing Guide for Erector's Safety & Efficiency click here, Joist and Deck (Vulcraft Catalogs), BIM (www.bimforum.org/lod) and the Uniform Building Code are needed for the Structural/Miscellaneous discipline.
+To assist candidates in preparing for the certification test, the NISD has prepared a list of materials for the Structural/Miscellaneous discipline.
+The AISC 14th Edition Steel Construction Manual click here, and the AISC 3rd Edition Detailing for Steel Construction Manual click here, Hot-Dip Galvanizing (NISD Publication - click here, Paint and Fireproofing NISD Publication - click here, 2nd Edition Detailing Guide for Erector's Safety & Efficiency click here, Joist and Deck (Vulcraft Catalogs), BIM (www.bimforum.org/lod) and the Uniform Building Code are needed.
 Sample test questions will be sent to the candidate upon acceptance of application.
-Questions will relate to reference materials published by others such as AISC, AASHTO, OSHA, etc. The NISD's Individual Detailer Certification Exam is moderately difficult; however a competent detailer will be able to pass.
+The Bridge candidates test will have additional questions that relate to reference materials published by others such as AISC, AASHTO, OSHA, etc. The NISD's Individual Detailer Certification Exam is moderately difficult; however a competent detailer will be able to pass.
 This is not a test of memory but a test of ability.
 The exam's emphasis is based on a candidate's knowledge of the various techniques, codes, and specifications involved in detailing.
 There are both true/false and multiple-choice questions.
 Also the person tested is expected to pick the proper answers from questions based on statements and from information supplied in a series of illustrations involving detailing situations.
 The types of problems on the test are those that a detailer encounters in everyday work experience.
 Computer/CAD knowledge is not required and candidates are not expected to demonstrate manual drafting skills.
 It is an open book exam in which each candidate is permitted to have personal resources on hand, in order to locate pertinent information.

 Candidates will receive a reminder prior to taking the test.
 It will restate the time, date and location of the exam.
 A list of suggested reference materials, equipment needed for the test, and test rules will be included.
 The remaining test fee is due no later than 10 days prior to the test date.
 Candidates are asked to arrive at the test site one-half hour prior to the start of the exam.
 Candidates must provide their social security number or SIN number and picture identification.
 Under no circumstances may anyone other than the applicant take the test.
 Reference materials, equipment, pencils, and other such paraphernalia should be brought to the site by the candidate for use in taking the test.
 If during the course of the examination a candidate discovers that he/she is in need of additional testing materials (e.g. calculator batteries), the candidate is permitted to call and have someone deliver the extra supplies.
 Such material must first be given to the proctor.
 The delivery person may not view the testing materials, nor discuss the exam with applicant.
 The examination period will last 8 (eight) hours, with time off for lunch.
 Additional rest breaks may be taken at the candidate's discretion, however all testing materials must be left in the examination room.
 The start and finish times for the exam are not flexible.
 Proctors will be monitoring all examination sessions, cannot answer any questions relevant to the test and are only responsible for proctoring the online examination.

-The NISD's Program Administrator will grade all tests.
+The on-line testing agency will grade all tests.
 The following minimum scores are required to pass either the Bridge or Structural/Miscellaneous test.

 - Senior Detailer - Class I = 87%